Tushara: Tukhara

 The Tukhara were among Indo-European tribes that conquered Central Asia during the 2nd century BCE, according to both Chinese and Greek sources.
 Ancient Chinese sources refer to these tribes collectively as the Da Yuezhi ("Greater Yuezhi").
 In subsequent centuries the Tukhara and other tribes founded the Kushan Empire, which dominated Central and South Asia.

 The account in Mahabharata (Mbh) 1:85 depicts the Tusharas as mlechchas ("barbarians") and descendants of Anu, one of the cursed sons of King Yayati.
 Yayati's eldest son Yadu, gave rise to the Yadavas and his youngest son Puru to the Pauravas that includes the Kurus and Panchalas.
 Only the fifth son of Puru's line was considered to be the successors of Yayati's throne, as he cursed the other four sons and denied them kingship.
-The Pauravas inherited the Yayati's original empire and stayed in the Gangetic plain who later created the Kuru and Panchala Kingdoms.
+The Pauravas inherited the Yayati's original empire and stayed in the Gangetic plain who later created the Kuru and Panchala kingdoms.
 They were followers of the Vedic culture.
 The Yadavas made central and western India their stronghold.
 The descendants of Anu, known as the Anavas, are said to have migrated to Iran.

 Various regional terms and proper names may have originated with, or been derived from, the Tusharas including: Takhar Province in Afghanistan; the Pakistani village of Thakra; the surname Thakkar, found across India; the Marathi surname Thakere, sometimes anglicised as Thackeray; the Takhar Jat clan in Rajasthan, and the Thakar tribe of Maharashtra.
 It is also possible that the Thakor (or Thakore) caste of Gujarat, the Thakar caste of Maharashtra and the title Thakur originated with names such as Tushara/Tukhara.
-The Sanskrit word thakkura "administrator" may be the source of some such names or may itself be derived from one of them.
+The Sanskrit word thakkura "lord" may be related to such terms or may itself be derived from one of them.